 Even though our loved ones are miserable.
 The idea is to make them comfortable.
 Creating small lifestyle changes.
 And having the patience to overcome this problem, can help.
 The idea may not seem to be working well with our loved ones, as they would expect quick relief.
 But, keeping patience and working with them each day to solve the problem.
 Will make things a lot more cheery.

 Tips for caregivers to help combat constipation

 Being inactive, often slows down the intestinal motility, causing constipation.
 Encouraging our loved ones to move around at least a few minutes every hour of the day.
-However, in some cases of chronic illness.
-When our loved ones cannot get out of bed.
+However, in some cases of when our loved ones cannot get out of bed due to chronic illness.
 The doctor will prescribe preventive medications for constipation.

 Keeping our loved ones well hydrated, will help easy bowel emptying.
 Try to get them to drink six to eight glasses of water, tea, coffee, etc. each day.
 Drinking less water makes the stools hard.
 And gives our loved one a hard time during the bowel movement.

 Give your aging loved ones flax seeds.
 They can be easily added to the milk, oatmeal, cereals, soups as well as yogurt.
 Your loved one can enjoy a tsp of olive oil each morning on an empty stomach.
 Furthermore, introducing fiber foods in their diet can also help them.
 With the problem of constipation.
 Even coconut milk can work wonders in such cases.

 Sixdrops of rosemary oilandsixdrops of thyme oil diluted by 1 oz of almondoil,oliveoil, or anothercarrieroil.
 Can relieveconstipationwhenused to massagethe abdomen.